-Any case of suspected abuse will be reported to the Director.
+Any case of suspected abuse will be reported to the Library Director, who will be responsible for reporting the case to appropriate authority.

 Disruptive behavior

 The library will report to law enforcement any instance where an unattended child is disruptive and does not respond to the correction of staff.
 Law enforcement may be asked to remove unattended children whose caregivers can not be found.